-Dogs are like Pringles…you generally can’t have just one and multiple dog households are common.
+Dogs are like Pringles…you generally can’t have just one and having multiple dogs in one household are common.

 People obtain multiple dogs (more than 1) for any number of reasons; be it company for an existing dog, loss of a previous dog or the existing dog is growing old.
 In some situations, foster carers take in multiple dogs as part of the work they do for the various rescue organisations.
 Whatever the reason, many households today have more than one dog and it can be a very rewarding experience.